emanguy/rust-rest/doc/testing.md

 #[tokio::test]
 #[cfg_attr(not(feature = "integration_test"), ignore)]
 async fn can_create_player() {
-    // First off, let's use our router function from the API package to attach the player routes to a test router let router = Router::new().nest("/players", api::player::player_routes());
+    // First off, let's use our router function from the API module to attach the player routes to a test router let router = Router::new().nest("/players", api::player::player_routes());
     // Next, let's use the integration test utilities to scaffold the app and a database connection.
     // We won't need the database connection here, so we can just ignore it.
 Preparing the application